supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

     - **Encoding**: UTF-8
 2. Save the input and wait while it is created.
 You will see several notifications.
 Wait for a **Successful connection test** notification.

+   > **Note**: If you are shown with a notification stating **Failed to add identity to job**, you can delete the input named **orders** that you created and then re-execute this task such that the managed identity is created assigned successfully.

 ### Task 2.4: Create an output for the SQL table

 1. View the **Outputs** page for the **ingest-orders** Stream Analytics job.
 Then use the **Add** menu to add an **Azure Synapse Analytics** output with the following properties: